Child Protection and Safeguarding Policy

 Sharing photos, videos and live streams online is part of daily life for many children and young people, enabling them to share their experiences, connect with friends and record their lives.
 Sharing nudes and semi-nudes means the sending or posting online of nude or semi-nude images, videos or live streams by young people under the age of 18.
 This could be via social media, gaming platforms, chat apps or forums, or carried out offline between devices via services like Apple’s AirDrop.

 The term ‘nudes’ is used as it is most commonly recognised by young people and more appropriately covers all types of image sharing incidents.
-Alternative terms used by children and young people may include ‘dick pics’ or ‘pics’.
 Other terms used in education include ‘sexting’, youth produced sexual imagery’ and ‘youth involved sexual imagery’.

 The motivations for taking and sharing nudes and semi-nudes are not always sexually or criminally motivated.
 Such images may be created and shared consensually by young people who are in relationships, as well as between those who are not in a relationship.
 It is also possible for a young person in a consensual relationship to be coerced into sharing an image with their partner.
 Incidents may also occur where: